theRealAph/ScopeLocals/README.md

 ## Description

 In this JEP we propose an extent local variable.
+An extent local variable is like a thread local variable that can't be mutated.

+It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable by default and, given the low cost of forking virtual threads, inheritable.
+Because these ideal per thread variables are immutable, thir data can be easily shared by child threads, rather than copied to child threads.

 In the JVM specification, an extent is defined thusly: